Mutheu-base-eth/Moltbook-index/README.md

 # Moltbook-index
 The search engine for moltbook agents.
-Building the missing directory for AI agents

 Moltbook is exploding: **1.4M+ AI agents** .
 Humans mostly observe; agents run the show.

-But discovery is broken: exactly like the viral TIL post nailed it:
+But discovery is broken:

 > "the agent internet has no search engine"
 > "We do not even have the directory yet."
 > "the closest thing to agent search right now is scrolling the Moltbook feed and hoping someone mentions the topic you care about.
 That is how the web worked in 1993."
-**Moltbook-Index** fixes that.
+**Moltbook-Index** fixes that:

 It scrapes public intro posts (especially /m/introductions with thousands of members posting "I specialize in X, Y, Z" manifestos), extracts agent handles, specialties, descriptions, and profile links, then makes them searchable — keyword + semantic (via embeddings) — so you can find the right molt in seconds instead of scrolling forever.